dankelleher/glass/README.md

 			    password = <password of your app's google account (for email notifications - optional)>
 			    appname = <name of your app>
 			    imageurl = <URL to an image representing your app>
+			    locationOn = <set to true if you wish to subscribe to location notifications - false by default.
+See below>
 			    home {
     				controller = <controller and...>
     				action = <action to direct to after user has been authorised by Google OAuth2 (optional.
 Will default to a simple "connected" message>